 If you purchased alcohol onboard or in a port, it was stored for you during your cruise.
 Staff will deliver it to your cabin, often before 9pm.
 In the unlikely event it doesn't show up, contact Guest Services.

 If you enjoyed any of the books or games from the library, please return them by your last evening.
 Likewise, if you still have one of the ship’s beach towels that was supposed to be returned to the pool area, return it by the afternoon.
 I’ve seen lines list a $20 - $40 fee for their beach towels for unreturned towels.

 Empty your safe deposit box.
 You'd be surprised at the credit cards, cash and jewelry that can get left behind, adding worry and more chores for after you get home.

 Recognize Favorite Crew Members

 Even if you prepaid your gratuities or have them charged to your cabin, you may wish to show appreciation to your favorite crew members.
 There are three ways to “share the love” with exceptional ship staff on your last day:

 Extend an extra tip individually and deliver it in person.
 With very few exceptions in the industry, crew members are permitted to accept additional gratuities and are always appreciated.

 Write a note to them.
-I try to remember to bring some small note cards with envelopes.
+I like to pack a few some small note cards with envelopes.
 I’ll use the card to deliver an additional tip and may include a more personal message I’d like to write to that person. i.e. “I appreciate all you did for me this week, particularly keeping my ice bucket full.
 I’m glad your contract ends early enough for you to enjoy your son’s graduation while you are on break.
 I hope to see you again on future cruises.”

 Would you like more tips?
-One of the many advantages of booking through a good travel specialist instead of online is sharing our expertise with you.
+One of the many advantages of booking through a good cruise specialist instead of online is sharing our expertise with you.